 Finally, there is the problem of overpromising.
 Let’s remember what Ralph Waldo Emerson once said: “What you do speaks so loudly that I cannot hear what you say.”
-This is particularly true for place brands.
+This applies in particular to place brands.
 The vision you commit, the words you choose and the images you use are all very important.
 However, what you do, how you act and how well you deliver on your promise profoundly affect people’s perceptions about your place.
 If you are going to run an ambitious tourism campaign, then you should be prepared to deliver on it.
-If the tourists arrive at your city with inflated expectations but leave with below-expected satisfaction, then you are in a big trouble!
+If the tourists arrive at your city with inflated expectations but leave with below-expected satisfaction, then you are in big trouble!
 Many places promise things they can’t deliver properly.
 Also, keep in mind the adage: “Nothing kills a bad product faster than great advertising.
 Everybody tries the thing and never buys it again.”
-That’s why one of the fundamental rules of a powerful brand promise is being believable.
+That’s why one of the fundamental rules of a compelling brand promise is being believable.
 Always be honest about your place.
 Start by promising what you can deliver right away.
 Create a sexy critical mass around what you already have.
 Gain quick wins, build momentum.
 But needless to say, always be in forever beta mode and try to improve your promise.